-1.7 Reasonable adjustments
+1.7 Reasonable accommodations

 Reasonable adjustments will be made to this procedure where required to ensure that all complainants can access and complete this complaints procedure.
 For example, providing information in alternative formats, assisting complainants in raising a formal complaint or holding meetings in accessible locations.
+If a complainant or other person involved in the complaints procedure requires an interpreter, a signer or any other assistance at meetings or at a complaint committee hearing, they should let the individual school or the Trust know in a timely manner so that the necessary arrangements can be made.